-There are VERY limited exceptions to this prohibition.
-HomeWork Solutions’ clients may choose to have their newly hired foreign student/nanny’s employment eligibility verified using the DHS e-Verify program, also referred to as electronic I-9 verification.
+HomeWork Solutions’ clients may choose to hire a foreign nanny and have their employment eligibility verified using the DHS e-Verify program, also referred to as electronic I-9 verification.

-When is it legal to hire a nanny on a F-1 or J-1 visa?
+When is it legal to hire a foreign nanny on a J-1 or F-1 student visa?

 In ALL instances when a foreign student has been granted permission to work by the US Department of State (U.S. Citizenship and Immigration Services) the student will be issued a valid Employment Authorization Document (EAD).